steve-a-edwards/course-support/datapower.md

 -->

 ---
-## Exercise More Extras and Solutions
+## More Extra Exercises and Solutions

 [Using Docker-based DataPower for course labs](https://github.com/steve-a-edwards/course-support/blob/master/DataPower-Docker-Lab-Setup.pdf "Shows how to set up a Docker-based DataPower and carry out the course labs..")